microsoft/microsoft-ui-xaml-specs/active/radiobuttons/RadioButtons_Spec.md

 ![alt text](keyboardnav_multicol.png)

+#### Wrapping Behavior
+The RadioButtons group does not wrap.
+This is because when using a screen reader, a sense of boundary and clear indication of ends versus beginnings is lost and thus making it difficult for blind users to navigate the list easily.
+There is also no enumeration with a RadioButtons group, since groups like this are meant to have a resonable number of items within.

 ## Selection follows focus
 When you are navigating a RadioButtons list via the keyboard, as focus is placed on a previous or next RadioButton item, that item will also get selected/checked.
 This means the previous item that was selected/checked will be unselected, and the currently focused one will be instead.